 However, its database does represent the majority of common dog breeds in the United States.
 You’ve got your German shepherds, your bulldogs, your Yorkies, and even your Affenpinschers.
 If budget is a concern, take a look at DNAmyDog.

 Orivet markets itself primarily to breeders and to veterinarians.
 For the science-minded or for the pet parents looking for extremely specific health tests, Orivet offers a wide variety of specific tests for genetic conditions.
-They do have a commercially-available “mixed breed kit” available for $84 on Chewy.

 How do dog DNA tests work?